csc-training/hip-programming/docs/02-kernels.md

 ::: incremental
 - kernels are launched with one of the two following options:
-  - CUDA syntax (recommended, because it works on CUDA and HIP both):
+  - CUDA syntax (recommended, because it works both on CUDA and HIP):
   ```cpp
   somekernel<<<blocks, threads, shmem, stream>>>(args)
   ```